quicwg/base-drafts/draft-ietf-quic-http.md

 | 10        | Placeholder      | Placeholder ID      |
 | 11        | Root of the tree | Ignored             |

-The root of the tree MAY also be referenced using a Stream ID of 0, as in
+Note that the root of the tree cannot be referenced using a Stream ID of 0, as in {{!RFC7540}}; QUIC stream 0 carries a valid HTTP request.
-{{!RFC7540}}.
 The root of the tree cannot be reprioritized.
 A PRIORITY frame that prioritizes the root of the tree MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

 When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
 A server MUST treat receipt